 The Border Collie Pitbull mix is an interesting dog!
-It combines the American Pitbull Terrier and the Border Collie, which makes it a very energetic pup, that’s likely to get themselves into quite a bit of trouble if they are not properly exercised.
+It combines the American Pitbull Terrier and the Border Collie, which makes it a very energetic pup, that’s likely to get into quite a bit of trouble if they are not properly exercised.
 This is a mix that may come about by accident, but also by planning, and breeding two purebred pups together in order to create a unique mix.

 The Border Collie Pitbull mix is often referred to as the Borderbull or the Border Pit.
 There are many breeders that breed the Border Pit, but you are also likely to find them at a shelter if you look long enough!
 We always encourage you to adopt before you shop.
 It’s likely that you can find a Border Pit at a local Pitbull rescue, or a Border Collie rescue.